Silverwolf90/game-of-life/README.md

 3. How well are my files/functions/types organized?
 4. Is the pattern for types going over-board?
 Do they make the code more clear?
 6. Do you think this is good code?
 Why or why not?
+7. How much would be gained by adding static types using Flow or TypeScript?